Loss, Longing, and Letting Go

 Is it too late to start grief therapy?

 Not at all.
-Whether your loss was recent or years ago, therapy can help you process what still feels tender, unfinished, or invisible.
+Whether the loss was recent or long ago, therapy can help you work through what still feels raw, unfinished, or invisible.

 What if my grief isn’t about death?

 That’s okay.
-We grieve all kinds of things — people, childhoods, dreams, relationships.
+We grieve many things — people, childhoods, relationships, possibilities.
 If it hurts, it matters.
 And it belongs here.

 What if I don’t know how to talk about it?

-That’s okay too.
 You don’t need the right words.
-We’ll start where you are, and go at a pace that feels safe for you.
+We’ll start where you are and move at a pace that feels safe.

 How long will this take?

-Grief has no set timeline.
-Some people come for a short season, others stay longer to explore deeper wounds.
-We’ll figure out what’s right for you.
+There’s no set timeline.
+Some clients come for a season; others stay longer to process deeper wounds.
+We’ll figure it out together.

 “But I Can’t Change What I’ve Lost.”

-We can’t undo the silence, the absence, or the ending that came too soon — or never came at all.
+We can’t undo the absence, the silence, or the ending that came too soon — or never came at all.

 But that doesn’t mean you have to stay stuck in it.